Branch Lost and Found

 - PDSA: 01224 632 042

-- Contact your vet and other vets in your area
+- Contact your vet and ALL other vets in your area

-- Contact your microchip company too as they can place a 'Lost' note on the system.
+- Contact your microchip company so they can place a 'Missing' note on the system.
 If your cat is scanned by a rescue charity or vets, the chip scanner will alert them as being 'Missing'.

 Finally, if you fear the worst, the Council's Cleansing Department are responsible for collecting any road traffic victims or other unfortunates.
 To contact Aberdeen City Cleansing Department, telephone 03000 200 292.
 For Aberdeenshire Council, phone 03456 081 207.
 The councils generally keep fairly good records of any animals they collect and will normally scan for microchips.

-Please firstly check with all your near neighbours to see if the cat may belong to them and is simply new to the area.
+Please check with ALL your near neighbours to see if the cat may belong to them and is simply new to the area.

 Aberdeen Cats Protection covers the following areas: